PostgreSQL Source FAQ

 - Best Practices: Retain 3–5 days WAL; alert on growth; drop inactive slots.

-- Streamkap: Monitor via JMX; WAL issues from inactive slots common.
+- Streamkap: Monitor via JMX; inactive slots can cause WAL issues.

 What are common limitations?